 We all love our pets, whether they be dogs, cats, birds, horses, or anything in between.
 We want them to be fit, healthy and happy.
 What about essential oils for pets?
-Could essential oils be beneficial for pets, as they are for people?
+Could essential oils be safe and beneficial for pets, as they are for people?
 After all, our animal “children” suffer from health issues just like we do.
 Is this an alternative for them as well?
 If you own pets, and use essential oils, or you own pets and are considering the use of essential oils, there are some things you need to know.

 Essential Oil Precautions With Pets

 We know that essential oils can affect different people in different ways.
 Well, the same is true for our animal children.
 Actually, our pets are a lot more sensitive to essential oils than we are.
 Dogs and cats have an increased sense of smell.
 According to Researchgate.net, a dog has more than 220 million olfactory receptors in it’s nose, but humans have only 5 million.
 That is 1000 times more sensitive than humans.
 Cats have twice as many receptors as humans do, according to Wikipedia.
 They also have a scent organ in the roof of their mouths.

 Because pets have a greater sense of smell than humans, and their body systems are so different, it is important to be aware of how some essential oils can affect animals.
 Depending on the oils, they can cause skin irritations, allergies, organ damage, and others.
 Some essential oils are toxic to animals even at low dosages, so it’s important to know what they are.
 Before using essential oils on or around pets, it is very important to talk to your veterinarian about using them on/around your pets.
 You would not want to have anything happen to that “child” of yours.
 Always be on the safe side.

 What Oils To Use For Pets